VachanNaik/amazon_reviews_sentimental_analysis_nlp/README.md

 **Business Problem.** Your task is to *build models which can identify the sentiment (positive or negative) of each of these non-rated interactions*.

 **Analytical Context.** The data is a set of reviews in CSV file format.
-We will combine some text processing procedures to be learnt in this session and classification models to develop algorithms capable of classifying interactions by sentiment.
+We will combine some text processing procedures  and classification models to develop algorithms capable of classifying interactions by sentiment.

 Will be doing the following in this case:
 1. Read and analyze the input text data and the corresponding response variables (ratings)